 Examination of records confirmed that the risk of falling and falls were well managed.
-There was evidence of appropriate onward referral as a result of the post falls review.
-For example, residents were referred to their GP, or for physiotherapy.

 Good nutrition and a positive dining experience are important to the health and social wellbeing of residents.
 Residents may need a range of support with meals; this may include simple encouragement through to full assistance from staff.